radhika9903/Datascience_projects/README.md

 Twitter	dataset Analysis

-Project descriptionAnalyzing TW dataset for “Twitter users which are Active with minimum 5000 followers and minimum 5000 friends all over the world”.
+Project description: Analyzing TW dataset for “Twitter users which are Active with minimum 5000 followers and minimum 5000 friends all over the world”.

 Data pipeline included reformatting ,importing data into MongoDB,Query and Update the User Profile Collection.
 Data visualization using Google maps geocoding API.